 What is audio enhancement?

-Audio enhancement is the process of improving the overall sound quality of an audio signal.
-It can include increasing clarity, boosting specific frequencies, balancing loudness, and removing unwanted elements like hiss, hum, or distortion.
+Audio enhancement is the process of improving the quality and intelligibility of an audio signal — especially speech.
+It can include suppressing noise, reducing reverb, balancing loudness, restoring lost frequency content, and removing artifacts like hiss, hum, clipping, or codec distortion.

 What is an example of audio enhancement?